srobo/team-emails/SR2021/2021-01-08-code-submitter-credentials.md

 Here are your credentials for using the [code submitter](https://studentrobotics.org/code-submitter/), the tool we're using to allow you to submit your code to us for running in a competition event.

 The code should be in a zip file, and the entry point for your robot program named `robot.py`.
-Note what anyone in your team can submit code to the submitter, but only the latest upload will be used.
+Note that anyone in your team can submit code to the submitter, but only the latest upload will be used.

 | TLA | Password |
 | --- | -------- |